They say…

 So as well as extensive ranges from some of the local stars – including less well known names like Coronado, Iron Fist and Mad Lab – there are other serious Californians from Bear Republic, The Bruery, Drake’s, Firestone Walker, Knee Deep, Lagunitas, North Coast, and Upright.
 Out of state brewers include Alaskan, Allagash, Dogfish Head, Grand Teton, Jester King, Logsdon, Pretty Things and Shipyard.

-Then there are the imports – mainly from Belgium, with a few from Germany and the UK (Buxton, Meantime, Harviestoun) and international craft producers like Emelisse, Evil Twin, Haand, Mikkeller and De Molen.
-A display of sour beers stretches to various Cantillons, Grand Cru and bottles from Italy’s Lover Beer alongside domestic offerings; a similarly extensive barley wine selection includes offerings from Great Divide and Telegraph alongside Manchester’s Marble.
+Then there are the imports – mainly from Belgium, with a few from Germany and the UK (Buxton, Meantime, Harviestoun) and international craft producers like Emelisse, Evil Twin, Haand, and De Molen.
+A display of sour beers stretches to various Cantillons, Rodenbach Grand Cru and bottles from Italy’s Lover Beer alongside domestic offerings; a similarly extensive barley wine selection includes offerings from Great Divide and Telegraph alongside Manchester’s Marble.

 Behind the scenes there are even more delights to set a beer geek’s eyes boggling.
 Sid has been collecting beers since 2006, hunting down rarities and setting aside a case in his own cellar.
 This is where he keeps the limited edition Cantillons, the Lost Abbey rarities and the New Belgium Lips of Faith, though most of them are not on regular sale.